loukasprevyzis/dob-api/README.md

 ## 🔐 Security

-- No secrets or credentials stored in the repo; managed via Terraform variables and CI secrets.
+- Any secrets exposed are for testing purposes only - in a real production scenario, Secrets Management would be enforce (Secrets Manager, Hashicorp Vault, Ansible Vault)
 - Secure SSH access limited to specific IP.
-- Internal security groups allow necessary communication only.
+- Some security group rules are non-restrictive for testing purposes only from my local machine.

 ---